asreview/asreview/docs/source/features/screening.rst

 you hoover over the plot you can see the moving average for any batch of 10 labeled records.

-Underneath the progress plot the number of irrelevant records is shown, which might help in deciding when to stop reviewing.
+Underneath the progress plot, the number of irrelevant records after the last relevant is shown.
+This statistic might help in deciding when to stop reviewing.

 DOI
 ---

-If a column with Digital Object Identifiers (DOI) is available in the meta-data of your dataset, ASReview Lab will display the DOI with hyperlink during screening.
+If a column with Digital Object Identifiers (DOI) is available in the metadata of your dataset, ASReview Lab will display the DOI with hyperlink during screening.
 Most of the time, DOIs point to the full-text of a publication.
 See :doc:`datasets <../intro/datasets>` for more information on including DOI values to your datasets.
 To access the full text:

 1. Open ASReview LAB.
-2. Start a new project, upload a dataset and select prior knowledge.
+2. Open a project
 3. Start screening.
 4. As soon as a record contains a DOI number, it will be presented below the title.